 - Growth: $23/month; 3 GB file size limit; 120 minute video length limit; white-label streaming; 200GB of bandwidth

 Hippo Video offers many different types of packages.
 Their video streaming server costs vary from meager rates too much higher monthly rates, which is great for a broadcaster who wants a video hosting solution they can grow with.

 There are several pieces of equipment that you’ll need for a professional live streaming setup.
 These include:

 - One or more cameras (ranging from webcam to professional camcorder)

 - Capture cards or devices

-The biggest additional cost that we haven’t covered here is the cost of staff and operators for your live streaming.
-This cost will vary depending on your specific needs and is important to consider in addition to the cost of streaming solutions.
+The highest additional cost that we haven’t covered here is the cost of staff and operators for your live streaming.
+This cost will vary depending on your specific needs and is essential to consider in addition to the cost of streaming solutions.

 We’d love to hear about your experience.
-Let us know about your setup, challenges, and how it’s all working out, in the comment section below!
-We’ll do our best to get back to you as soon as we can, and we’ll incorporate relevant ideas and insights into future articles.
+In the chat section below, let us know about your setup, challenges, and how it’s all working out!
+We’ll do our best to get back to you as soon as possible and incorporate relevant ideas and insights into future articles.